Custom template

-It is an expected situation when you need to display your own blade
+Sometimes you may want to display your own blade

 use Orchid\Support\Facades\Layout;